TheNoobInventor/lidarbot/README.md

 In a previous hardware version of lidarbot, photo interrupters were used with encoder disks with 20 slots (included in the robot chassis kit).
 However, this setup proved restrictive in yielding satisfactory results in navigation due to the low number of encoder ticks, 20.
 Therefore, the robot chassis kit motors were replaced with the ones below with built-in encoders --- which have encoder ticks of approximately 1084, calculated using this [guide](https://automaticaddison.com/calculate-pulses-per-revolution-for-a-dc-motor-with-encoder/) from Automatic Addison.

-These are new motors used for lidarbot:
+These are the new motors used for lidarbot:

 <p align="center">
   <img title='Motors' src=docs/images/motors.jpg width="400">